valencik/mastersAPSC/documents/thesis/thesis.md

 C.Le Brun	C.Le Brun,	C.Le brun	C.LeBrun	C.Lebrun	C.le Brun
 ```

-As the progression of transformations shows, an author name that becomes non unique in transformaiton 1 will continue to appear in the output results of transformations 2 and 3.
+As the progression of transformations shows, an author name that becomes non unique in transformation 1 will continue to appear in the output results of transformations 2 and 3.
 Some authors have the unfortunately luck of being misrepresented 6 different times.
 Surnames composed of multiple words separated by spaces appear to be the most prone to errors.
 The output of transformation 3 provides a reasonable list to apply additional analysis to.
 There are 3063 groups of author names identified as duplicates in the transformation 3 analysis (and 6561 author names in total).

-We have significantly reduced the amount of authors names that should be subject to additional analysis.
+We have reduced, by two orders of magnitude, the number of authors names that should be subject to additional analysis.
-Additionally it is worth repeating analysis.
+It is worth repeating analysis.
-Performing the Levenshtein distance analysis on the 'nopunc' list would catch author names wher an initial has been omitted as an edit distance of 1.
+Performing the Levenshtein distance analysis on the 'nopunc' list would catch author names where an initial has been omitted as an edit distance of 1.
 For example the edit distance of 'J.P.Svenne' and 'J.Svenne' is 2 before the transformations but 1 afterwards.
 %- Sam Austin
 It will still fall short of identifying author names where the first name is fully spelled out.

-"Adam Sarty" and "A.Sarty" should actually have a small distance in our application.
+"Adam Sarty" and "A.Sarty" should have a small distance in our application.
 This type of analysis would require a significant modification to the existing string metrics.
 There are many open source implementations of string distance functions, so a modification is not out of the question.

 Another approach could simplify the list of authors while accepting potential loss of information.
-The current number of unique authors after perl parsing is $100147$, if we remove all authors that include `" the "` in their name we reduce to $98788$ authors.
+The current number of unique authors after Perl parsing is $100147$, if we remove all authors that include `" the "` in their name we reduce to $98788$ authors.
 This has the effect of removing collaborations from the author list.
 This may or may not be desired for some analysis.
 In attempting to find author names with typos and similar data entry mistakes in their names this filtering is unlikely to have significant impact.